Skip to content

 Area: LLM Reasoning / Reinforcement Learning / Self-play

-Keywords: Data-free RL, Coach-Player, Curriculum Generation, GRPO, Multi-agent Collaboration
+Keywords: Data-Free RL, Coach-Player, Curriculum Generation, GRPO, Multi-agent Collaboration

 TL;DR

-Transforms self-play from "adversarial" to "collaborative": the Coach generates problems, the Player solves them, and the Coach receives a reward equal to "Player improvement × Player solve rate."
-Without any external training data, Qwen2.5-Math-7B-Instruct achieves an average +4.9 and OOD +5.4 across six math benchmarks, surpassing existing unsupervised methods like RENT/R-Zero.
+The adversarial nature of self-play is replaced with "collaboration": a Coach generates problems, a Player solves them, and the Coach receives a reward based on "Player improvement \(\times\) Player success rate."
+Without any external training data, Qwen2.5-Math-7B-Instruct achieves an average score increase of +4.9 and an OOD gain of +5.4 across six math benchmarks, outperforming existing unsupervised methods like RENT and R-Zero.

 Background & Motivation

-Core Idea: Use a "multiplicative reward" \(R^{\text{Coach}}_i = R^{\text{Player}}_i \cdot \Delta_t\) so the Coach simultaneously pursues "problems solved by the Player" and "overall Player improvement," shifting self-play from zero-sum to positive-sum.
+Core Idea: A "multiplicative reward" \(R^{\text{Coach}}_i = R^{\text{Player}}_i \cdot \Delta_t\) is used so that the Coach simultaneously pursues "problems solved by the Player + overall Player capability growth," shifting self-play from zero-sum to positive-sum.

 Method